-“Indian Ridge Museum from Old to New” Celebrating nearly 20 Years of Preservation and Education!
+“Indian Ridge Museum from Old to New” Celebrating over 20 Years of Preservation and Education!

 With the help of Dr. Leon Kramer, LaDow Johnston, Dr. W. V. Sprague, Hubert Wachtel, and Frank Burdett, Colonel Vietzen founded the Archaeological Society of Ohio (A.S.O.).
 At the time of its founding the ASO was called the Ohio Indian Relic Collectors Society (O.I.R.C.S.).
 The fee for one membership was one dollar, and then was raised to two dollars.
 The society quickly grew to 100 members and is now the largest state archaeological society in the United States.
 Col. Vietzen’s wife, Ruth (Bliss) Vietzen was the first female officer of the society.
 They were married in 1931.
 Col. Vietzen was elected secretary and treasurer; he also served as president for a term.

-He later focused his efforts on the Lorain County Historical Society and his Indian Ridge Museum, working to preserve local history.
-He served as the first Vice President of the Lorain County Historical Society.
-The early meetings of the Archaeological Society were held at the Ohio State Archaeological and Historical Museum, now the Ohio Historical Society.
+He later focused his efforts on the Lorain County Historical Society and his Indian Ridge Museum, working to preserve local history where he served as the first Vice President of Society.
+The early meetings of the Archaeological Society were held at the Ohio State Archaeological and Historical Museum (now the Ohio Historical Society).
 At that time, it was located on High Street in Columbus, Ohio.
 Erwin Zepp was the curator and a good friend of Col. Vietzen.
 The Ohio Historical Society is presently located on Velma Avenue in Columbus, Ohio.

-Colonel Vietzen opened the museum to house his archaeological finds and to enlighten others on the people who once called this land home.
+Col. Vietzen opened the museum to house his archaeological finds and to enlighten others on the people who once called this land home.
 The museum boasted having “12,000 Years of History on Parade.”
 The front of the museum was part of a 1920s filling station which had been located just down the road.
-The museum did not only house prehistoric artifacts, but had several log structures, a large collection of antique guns, and General Custer’s coat with his blood stain on it.
-He also had Geronimo’s gun in the museum.
+The museum did not only house prehistoric artifacts, but had several log structures (furnished with period antiques), a large collection of antique guns, and Gen. Custer’s coat with his blood stain on it.
+He also had Geronimo’s gun in the Museum.
 One of the log houses on the museum grounds was constructed by Jacob Shupe.
-Other cabins relocated to the museum grounds included: the Honeysuckle Cabin from Kentucky, Mingo cabin (a stage coach relay station stop), and Tymochte Cabin (built in 1795).
-Never having the opportunity to actually visit the museum with its artifacts, I have been fortunate enough to meet people and read the Colonel’s publications to learn about his fascinating museum.
-Thousands of school children, college students, men, and women alike had taken the opportunity to tour the museum and grounds.
-Congressman Mosher once held his congressional outings on the beautiful museum and homestead grounds.
+Other cabins relocated to the Museum grounds included: the Honeysuckle Cabin from Kentucky, Mingo cabin (a stage coach relay station stop), and Tymochte Cabin (built in 1795).
+Never having the opportunity to actually visit the museum with its artifacts, I have been fortunate enough to meet people and read the Colonel’s publications to learn about his fascinating Museum.
+Thousands of school children, college students, men, and women alike had taken the opportunity to tour the Museum and grounds.
+Congressman Mosher once held his congressional outings on the beautiful property.

 Bungart Island in the Black River (Canesadooharie).
 Peter Bungart, a longtime friend of Col. Vietzen’s, was born in the family house on the mainland or in the cabin that was located on the island.
 The Bungart family owned the island and farmed it for many years.
 He was employed as a paleontologist at the Cleveland Museum of Natural History.
 He assembled the giant prehistoric fish fossil “Dunkleosteus” (Bungartus) that was found fossilized in the shale of Northern Ohio.